kurtpayne/VIP-Napa-2013/README.md

 * Write data without permission.

 ### OPML Importer (XXE)
-* Get a list of PHP files on the server.
-* Read one.
+* Read something on the server you shouldn't be able to.

 ### PWN
 * Use a CSRF